grafana/grafana/docs/sources/datasources/loki/query-editor/index.md

 - Label filters - see [Label filter expression](/docs/loki/latest/logql/log_queries/#label-filter-expression)
 - Line filters - see [Line filter expression](/docs/loki/latest/logql/log_queries/#label-filter-expression)

-Some operations make sense only when used in a specific order.b If adding an operation would result in nonsensical query, the query editor adds the operation to the correct place.
+Some operations make sense only when used in a specific order.
+If adding an operation would result in nonsensical query, the query editor adds the operation to the correct place.
 To re-order operations manually, drag the operation box by its name and drop it into the desired place.
 For additional information see [Order of operations](/docs/loki/latest/logql/#order-of-operations).

 ### Hints